 Holding your cockatiel upside down while it is choking on fluids, however, can make it worsen the condition.
 Even its air sacs may be affected by the liquid or water.

-Rub The Keel Bone
+Massage The Keel Bone

 A cockatiel’s keel bone is an extension of the sternum and runs parallel to the rib cage.
 By stimulating the airway as coughing does, rubbing the keel bone will aid in the expulsion of the object.

-Lightly press and massage its keel bone.
+Gently press and massage its keel bone.
 They may wind up wounded or bruised from applying too much pressure.
 Since the keel is a bone rather than a muscle, it shouldn’t be pressed too forcefully.

 Hold the beak firmly in place with your fingers and make the head-bobbing motion the cockatiel does just before it regurgitates.
 It will be encouraged to raise the item or water if you do this.